 (Assume the height of the diagonal scale AD as 5cm for dividing it into 10 equal parts conveniently.)

-A helpful Video on Constructing about constructing Diagonal Scale
+Helpful Videos on Constructing about constructing Diagonal Scale and Comparative Scale

 Link(s), Source(s) and Inspirations(s):